Trace forms on the cyclotomic Hecke algebras and cocenters of the cyclotomic Schur algebras: Preliminary

 Let $\mC$ be a subset of the set of all multicompositions of $n$ which have $\ell$ components such that if $\bmu\in\mC$ and $\bnu\in\Parts[\ell,n]$ with $\bnu\rhd\bmu$ then $\bnu\in\mC$.
 We let $\mC^+$ be the set of multipartitions in $\mC$.
 Next we want to recall some basic knowledge about cyclotomic Schur algebras and their seminormal bases.

-\begin{dfn}\text{(\cite[Definition 6.1]{DJM2}, \cite[\textsection 6.4]{BK08})} The cyclotomic Schur algebra $S_{n,R}$ over $R$ is defined to be the following endomorphism algebra: For $\xi\in K^\times$ and $Q_1,\cdots,Q_\ell\in K$, we use $S_{n,K}$ to denote the cyclotomic Schur algebra corresponding to the cyclotomic Hecke algebra $\HH_{n,K}$ with Hecke parameter $\xi$ and cyclotomic parameters $Q_1,\cdots,Q_\ell$.
-If $\O\in\{\O_K,\K\}$, we use $S_{n,\O}$ to denote the cyclotomic Schur algebra corresponding to the cyclotomic Hecke algebra $\HH_{n,\O}$ with Hecke parameter and cyclotomic parameters given in (\ref{OHecke}). \end{dfn}
+\begin{dfn}[\cite{DJM2}, \cite{BK08}] The cyclotomic Schur algebra $S_{n,R}$ over $R$ is defined to be the following endomorphism algebra: If $\O\in\{K,\O_K,\K\}$, we use $S_{n,\O}$ to denote the cyclotomic Schur algebra corresponding to the cyclotomic Hecke algebra $\HH_{n,\O}$ with Hecke parameters and cyclotomic parameters given in (\ref{OHecke}). \end{dfn}